huangjianhuster/cgenff_tutorial/README.md

 @website: [huang-jian.com](huang-jian.com)

 This is a tutorial aiming at showing beginers how to build rtf(topology) and parm(parameter) of small molecules using CGenff.
-The theoretical framework of CGenff has been thoroughly described in [this paper]([CHARMM General Force Field (CGenFF): A force field for drug-like molecules compatible with the CHARMM all-atom additive biological force fields - PMC](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2888302/)).
+The theoretical framework of CGenff has been thoroughly described in [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2888302/).
 This tutorial will be mainly leaning on the technical details.

 This tutorial will also introduce how to use quantum chemistry softwares (such as GAMESS) to further optimize parameters of small molecules, like charges.